rsgenack/SellMySeatsGPT/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Deployment

+Last deployment: 2023-07-04T14:25:30.123Z